-A shattered back window isn’t the way you want to start your camping adventure.
+A shattered back window isn’t how you want to start your camping adventure.
 A sliding fifth wheel hitch can help you avoid damaging your RV and truck.
 It can save you from an expensive repair bill.
 Keep reading to see if a sliding fifth wheel hitch should be your next big purchase.

 What Is a Sliding Fifth Wheel Hitch?